RobRendell/gTove/README.md

     * Flag PDFs which need passwords, so a) don't show loading spinner when no preview is available, b) prevent adding to tabletop.
 * Drop/paste at the cursor rather than the camera?
+* Unify minis and templates into "pieces" - ability to add textures to template, and/or customise mini shapes.

 Firebase networking.
 * Verify whitelist/allow connections still works.